projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-i2c.rst

   -s 19,virtio-i2c,0:70@cam1:2F,4:1C

-This adds secondary devices 0x70 and 0x2F under the native adapter /dev/i2c-0, and 0x1C under /dev/i2c-6 to the virtio-i2c adapter.
+This adds client devices 0x70 and 0x2F under the native adapter /dev/i2c-0, and 0x1C under /dev/i2c-6 to the virtio-i2c adapter.
 Since 0x70 includes '@cam1', acpi info is also added to it.
 Since 0x2F and 0x1C have '@<node>', no acpi info is added to them.